 Drum carders are easy to use

 The final positive for drum carders is that they are easy to use as soon as you get them.
+This is one of the main highlights of the Ashford Drum Carder, ease of set up and use.

 There really isn’t a learning curve to carding with your drum carder, you just get started!